 Packaging of Shipments

-Note: Unfortunately the files are only available in German.
+Note: Unfortunately the first file is only available in German.

 - An appropriate internal packaging is as important as a good external packaging.
 Internal packaging lessens outer impacts, secures the product and provides space between the contents and external packaging.